robertbraeutigam/scan/README.md

 it to have those privileges.
 PSKs can be potentially published to multiple devices, effectively creating a role or group of devices.

-Every device must come with a unique PSK already set up for administrative (full) access, or must be only capable of setting/assigning an administrative PSK before any other functionality is available.
+Every device must come with a unique PSK already set up for administrative (full) access.
+It should be possible to reset the device to this "factory" PSK along with all other configuration to allow for lost or forgotten PSKs.
+This "factory PSK" should be changed before using in a production setting.

 Note, that the handshake does not identify the PSK used explicitly.
 The responder might therefore need to try multiple PSKs to know which one the initiator is using.
 The protocol is designed so a single try takes a single hashing operation only.
+Still, this mechanism is designed with a limited set of possible PSKs in mind.

 This frame may contain an optional payload.
 If the handshake is complete after the initial handshake message, the initiator is free to send the first payload